home Hair & Skin arrow

 Have you ever heard of circular hair loss?
 You haven’t?
 Don't worry, you are certainly not alone in this.
 Only very few people know about hair loss.
 No wonder, this is after all a particularly rare form of hair loss.

 The hallmark of circular hair loss is the formation of coin-sized bald patches in the shape of a circle.
 Most often, these occur in the hair of the head.
-The exact causes of hair loss are still a mystery to scientists.
-Currently, a disorder of the autoimmune system is suspected to be behind the phenomenon.

 Experts suspect a particularly strong connection between circular hair loss and the autoimmune disease Hashimoto's thyroiditis.
 When doctors link the two phenomena in a patient, they try to ensure that the thyroid hormone levels are set correctly.
-If these values are out of balance, there is a risk of hypothyroidism or hyperthyroidism.
-And this can additionally promote hair loss.

-Hair Loss Due to Malfunction of the Thyroid Gland - This is how it can be Treated
+Hair Loss Due to Malfunction of the Thyroid Gland – This Is How It Can Be Treated

 Help, something’s not right.
 Your hair has been thinning for days and you don't know why.
 It can't be due to stress.
 You also rule out hereditary hair loss.
 No one in your family has to struggle with it.
 So what now?